Where current science meets the art of training your dog.

 For the dogs that are intermediate.
 They know most of their basic cues (sit, down, stand, stay, come, place) and can do them most places.
 They understand a stay for distance and for duration and will recall fairly well over short distances.
 In this level we ask them to stretch a little further, stay a little longer, be a little faster, work on leash (and sometimes off) reliably in the face of distractions.
 We work on heeling and we do some fun things to keep everyone motivated.
 This course is suitable for dogs that have completed puppy power or Level 1 or equivalent.
 Onward and upward.

-You also need to know how to handle walking into a ring or novel environment and.how to have your dog wait comfortably (typically crated) for their turn to shine.
-Calmness and confidence are key.
+Walking into new environments and.how to have your dog wait comfortably (crated or not) for their turn to shine.
+Calmness and confidence are the bedrock for all of these skills.

-Being comfortable with someone else on the other end of the lead or actually handling your dog is also extremely helpful and not just for sports!
-Your vet will love you...
+Are your dogs OK with someone else on the other end of the lead or actually handling your dog?
+This is also extremely helpful and not just for sports!
+Your vet, dog walker, and best friend will love you...

-Learn how to stretch and warm up your dog to prevent injuries.
+Learn how to stretch and warm up your dog to prevent injuries as you head off on your adventures or into the sport ring.
 And don't forget yourself!
-This can be a lot of fun and lead to a journey of its own.
+This can be a lot of fun and lead to a journey of its own (tricks anyone?).
+Learn to reward your dog multiple ways but especially by playing with you!

-Having this type of basic knowledge makes your sport journey so much easier for both you and your instructors (I asked!)
+Having this type of basic knowledge makes your dog journey so much easier for both you and your instructors (I asked!).
+And it's all about fun!

 Fun and Games